 - 1. The absolute encoder pin numbers for the connector wiring depend on the servomotors. - 2. : represents shielded twisted-pair wires. - 3.
-If you use an absolute encoder, provide power by installing an encoder cable with a battery case (model: JUSP-BA01-E) or install a battery on the host controller.
+When using an absolute encoder, provide power by installing an encoder cable with a JUSP-BA01-E Battery Case or install a battery on the host controller.